Testing accuracy of qubit rotations on a public quantum computer: Test of rotation on a qubit

+Of course, this prediction will no longer be valid if (a) the actual Hilbert state is larger, with e.g. an additional state $|2\rangle$, (b) $M$, $S$ or $\rho$ depend on $\theta$, (c) $M$ is not diagonal.

-We are going to test the fit from (\ref{abc}) against measured outcome of the preparation sequence.
-The great advantage of the above test is the usage of only a single qubit, partial independence of unknown properties of the environment and quantum operations and universality -- applies to any two-level system.
+Only such effects can lead to deviations from (\ref{abc}).
+For (c), only a second harmonics occurs.
+We shall discuss these possibilities in detail in Sec. \ref{results}, focusing on potential perturbative corrections.
+The perfect operation corresponding to our particular choice is given by $M=|1\rangle\langle 1|$, $\rho=S|0\rangle\langle 0|S^\dag$ and $S\equiv RX(\frac{\pi}{2})\equiv \sqrt{X}$ .
+Note that $S$ is just a $\pi/2$ rotation around $x$ axis on Bloch sphere \be S=\frac{1}{\sqrt{2}} . \ee It is important that an ideal $\pi/2$ rotation has eigenvalues $\pm 1$ and $1$.
+We are going to test (A) the fit from (\ref{abc}) against measured outcome of the preparation sequence for a specific $n$ and (B) if $p_1-p_5=0$ and $p_1-2p_5+p_9=0$ for an arbitrary $\theta$.
+The great advantage of these tests is the usage of only a single qubit, partial independence of unknown properties of the environment and quantum operations and universality -- applies to any two-level system.
 In practical implementation it is helpful to eliminate memory effects of its repetitions, by picking a random $\theta$ from a range uniformly covering any interval of length $2\pi$.
 The result of the test should not change if adding a definite number of operations $S$ at the end.
 Note only that in the ideal case an even number of $S$s after $Z_\theta$ gives the probability $1/2$ while for an odd one the probabilities of $0$ and $1$ get swapped every two $S$s.